CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus-details.md

 * Have Internet access.
 * Access to a Windows PC with Microsoft Excel 2016 installed OR access to a Mac with Microsoft Excel 2016 installed.
 (As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
 * Register for access to the McGraw-Hill SIMnet environment.
+The ISBN that we will be using is: ISBN: **978-1-260-81868-0**
-> MS Office Excel 2016: Complete (SIMNET 2017)
+> SIMnet for Excel 365/2019 Complete, Nordell SIMbook, 1st ed
-> Author: Nordell
+> Author: Triad Interactive
 > Access Code
 > **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
 I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
 The publisher provides two weeks of "free" access to start our semester.

 ### Assignments
-Assignments are due according to the schedule posted in codio.com and/or slack.com.
+Assignments are due according to the schedule posted in SIMnet and/or slack.com.
 Students are responsible for meeting assignment due dates.

 ### Grade Determination